 - Name of most recent insurer

-- Multi-policy discounts: Save big by bundling multiple insurance policies with State Farm, such as a renter’s insurance and auto insurance policy.
+- Multi-policy discounts: Save big by bundling multiple insurance policies with State Farm, such as auto and renters insurance

 The Bottom Line

-Still, you should always shop around with at least three different insurers before you buy a rental insurance policy or any other important insurance coverage.
-By comparing rates and policy details, you’ll be on your way to finding the best policy for your needs.
+Nonetheless, we think State Farm renters insurance is a winner.
+Still, it’s a good idea to shop around before you buy a rental insurance policy.
+By comparing rates and policy details, you can find the best policy for your needs.